sansmoraxz/sansmoraxz/README.md

 <img align="right" src="artifacts/mech-drgn.jpeg" width="128" height="192" vspace="20px" hspace="50px"/>
 Hi there 👋

 I'm a software engineer with a passion for building things and solving problems.
-I'm currently working as a Software Engineer at [**@Atos**](https://atos.net/en/).
+I'm currently working as a technical consultant at [**@Atos**](https://atos.net/en/).
 I have a strong interest in cloud computing, distributed systems, and artificial intelligence.
 I'm also a big fan of open-source software and I try to contribute to the community as much as I can.
 </div>

 <br />